Campus Programs

 -

-The Campus will feature a comprehensive workforce training and life building skills center tailored for the specific needs of residents.
+The campus will feature a comprehensive workforce training and life building skills center tailored for the specific needs of residents.
+The center is designed for campus residents and participants, focusing on job readiness, vocational skills, financial literacy, and practical life skills needed for long-term stability.

 Step-Down Residential Services

-Our residential services provide a safe and supportive environment for individuals seeking long-term recovery.
+Residential services on the campus offer safe, supportive environments for individuals seeking long-term recovery.

 -